romainsacchi/carculator/docs/modeling.rst

 capacities used for Small, Medium and Large battery electric vehicles in *carculator*.

-Sixty percent of the overall battery mass is assumed to be represented by the battery cells in the case of NMC and NCA batteries.
+Seventy percent of the overall battery mass is assumed to be represented by the battery cells in the case of NMC and NCA batteries.
 Given the energy density of the battery cell considered, this yields the storage capacity of the battery.
 A typical depth of discharge of 80% is used to